Shadow + Highlight = Form

 Tap-erase – literally tap with a kneaded eraser to lighten a shadow or re-form a shape.
 You can shape the eraser to make textures while you’re doing this too.
-For this drawing, I pinched one end into a dull point to create a rough texture that blended with side of pencil hatching.
+For this drawing, I pinched an end into a dull point to create a rough texture that blended with side of pencil hatching.

 Arrange the towel in a flat area with a strong light source coming from one side and slightly above.
 A table lamp works well if the the other lighting in the room isn’t too bright.
 Experiment with lowering the other lighting, by closing curtains and so forth, until you see clear shadows and highlights on and around the towel.

-- Canson Classic Cream Drawing Paper – An inexpensive general use paper with a good tooth for sketching practice.
+Canson Classic Cream Drawing Pad – An inexpensive general use paper with a good tooth for sketching practice.

-- Strathmore 400 Series Drawing Paper Pads – This is a slightly rougher textured paper that doesn’t allow fine detail, but it’s very tuff and takes a lot of abuse.
-I use this paper or Canson depending on the drawing.
+Strathmore 400 Series Drawing Paper Pads – This is a rougher textured paper than Canson that doesn’t allow fine detail, but it’s very tuff and takes a lot of abuse.
+Depending on the sketch, I use this paper or Canson.
 Strathmore would be a very good paper for this exercise.
 A lot of people don’t like it, but it’s inexpensive and might be worthwhile to try.

 Derwent Graphic Set of 4 Soft Pencils – 6B, 4B, 2B, HB – There are a few more pencils here than what you strictly need, but these are good ones.
 True to grade, sharpen well without breakage generally, and aren’t gritty at all.